 This is where LinkedIn profile optimization comes in.
 A strategically optimized LinkedIn profile can position an executive profile to be found for the types of searches that an executive wishes to be considered for.
 It can increase the ‘relevant visibility’ associated with an executive significantly.

 Strategically seeding a profile with keywords based around how LinkedIn “perceives” key skills for a job can cause an executive to appear far higher on a candidate list than might occur with a more generic profile.

 However, even an optimized profile can only provide so much information to a recruiter.
+It can be limiting no matter how many keywords are placed strategically throughout the candidate profile.
 A LinkedIn tagline is limited to 120 characters.
 The summary is capped at 2,000.
 Attached documents are not searchable (even if an executive felt able to attach supporting documentation in such a public platform).

 LinkedIn has a further drawback for many senior executives.
 It’s public.
 Any changes made to attract the attention of a recruiter may also be spotted by colleagues, employees, shareholders, competitors and – if they have one – the boss.
 It’s a public platform and many executives cannot be seen to be looking.

 While a lot of research effort is now focused on web research, executives still try to source the perfect candidate via referrals.
 As part of the executive search process, researchers will talk to people in the specific industry that they are recruiting for (known as ‘sources’) – and will often look at organizations in similar or associated sectors.

 Having a large professional network of associates who, when asked about top talent in the sector, will recommend you is hugely valuable.
 It’s also worth taking any opportunity to raise your profile – speak at events, write for the industry press (or even social media!)